Go Inside the UK Riot’s Harmful Narrative Attacks

 LEARN MORE: The Cyberattacks that Never Happened: Five Fake Security Breaches Devised by Cybercriminals

-After news broke of the attack, misinformation and disinformation quickly began circulating among average users online.
+After news broke of the attack, narrative attacks quickly began circulating among average users online.
 Narratives exploded in the information environment after major influencers and online personalities with large followings began circulating these false claims.
 Across both the first and second periods, the proliferation of harmful narratives was exacerbated by the incitement of hyper-agenda-driven and conspiracist influencers starting on the first day after the attack, as well as large-following, anonymous, anti-immigration-focused accounts.

 While officials worked to debunk the claims—releasing the name of the perpetrator after a judge’s ruling, clarifying the perpetrator’s birthplace and religious background, and announcing that they did not consider the attack to be terror-related—an intensely negative sentiment that had built up around the early claims continued through the reporting period, culminating in riots at the end of the first period and throughout the second.

-LEARN MORE: Disinformation-Powered Narrative Attacks From the Government Contribute to Unrest and Violence Across Bangladesh
+LEARN MORE: Narrative-Powered Narrative Attacks From the Government Contribute to Unrest and Violence Across Bangladesh

 From Friday, 2 August, the tone and intensity of rhetoric shifted.
 Narratives no longer focused on the Southport attacker but rather on broader anxieties and anger regarding the future of the UK—including assertions around a perceived demographic power shift in that the UK is “becoming a Muslim nation,” upholds a two-tier policing system that favors migrants, and general anti-mass immigration backlash.
 Online circulators of these narratives employed sloganeering, including “Stop the Boats,” “Enough is Enough,” and “Two-Tier Kier/Britain.”